tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 " footer="Tomasz Tunguz - <a href='http://tomtunguz.com/overfitting-in-business/'>Overfitting in Business</a>" %}

 The second breakthrough I had was to understand that there is a depth to observing a business.
-Learning ways of seeing, recognizing culture as a powerful force and attempting to observe the realities of the organization rather than passively taking for granted the received wisdom is.
+Learning ways of seeing, recognizing culture as a powerful force and attempting to observe the realities of the organization rather than passively taking for granted the received wisdom leads to strong insights.

 Without ways of seeing the premise of consulting falls apart - you make generic recommendations that are easily rejected by the organizations belief systems and culture.
 Recommendations that fail to create new language or any meaningful change.